‘This Is For Chrissy’: John Legend Gives An Emotional Performance Of “Never Break” At The Billboard Music Awards

 The crooner took the stage at the Dolby Theatre in Los Angeles to deliver a touching performance of his ballad, “Never Break.”
 As he started pushing the keys on the piano, he said, “this is for Chrissy,” of course referring to his wife, Chrissy Teigen.

-Legend’s emotional performance took place only two weeks after Teigen announced the loss of their third child, a son they already named Jack.
+Legend’s emotional performance took place only two weeks after Teigen announced the loss of their third child, a son they had already named Jack.
 The cookbook author shared the tragic news in an absolutely heart-wrenching Instagram post after she documented her journey in the hospital, where she was admitted for excessive bleeding during her pregnancy.

 The Billboard Music Awards were hosted by Kelly Clarkson, who introduced John Legend and expressed condolences to him and his family during such a rough time.